pomerium/pomerium/docs/docs/production-deployment.md

 ### Proxy

-You should deploy Layer 4 load balancers in front of the Pomerium Proxy services to provide high availability and horizontal scaling.
+You should deploy Layer 4 load balancing between end users and Pomerium Proxy services to provide high availability and horizontal scaling.
 Do not use L7 load balancers, since the Proxy service handles redirects, sticky sessions, etc.

-Note that deployments on Kubernetes can utilize The [Pomerium Ingress Controller](/docs/k8s/ingress.md) to handle load balancing.
+Note that deployments on Kubernetes can utilize The [Pomerium Ingress Controller](/docs/k8s/ingress.md) to simplify configuration.

 ### Authenticate

 You should provide a TCP or HTTP(s) load balancer between end users and the Authenticate services.

-Authenticate is compatible with any L4 or L7/HTTP load balancer.
-Session stickiness should not be required.

 ### Authorize and Databroker